ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/stateless-clients.md

 ## Applications of Stateless Clients in Ethereum

-Ethereum 1.X implements stateless but not stateless miners.
+Ethereum 1.X implements stateless clients but not stateless miners.
 Fast sync initializes as a stateless node.
 It creates what is called a launch-block and only records the input and output state of this block locally.
 The launch block is a predetermined block number that is a certain amount of time in the future.
 The future dated deadline is so that the node can work on constructing the launch-block.
 Witness data is called by the node to construct blocks.
 As long as the launch-block is created early